mohanmca/professional_certification/aws/3_2_aws_networking_anki.md

 * PNI - Primary network interface (default one attached to EC2)

-## How to craete enhanced networking features to reach speeds of up to 100 Gbps?
+## How to create enhanced networking features to reach speeds of up to 100 Gbps?

 * Enhanced Elastic Network Adapter (ENA)
   * No additional cost involved